 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.

-Welcoming baby Brooklyn into the world not only gives us true blended family status but it also brings our kid count up to four!
+Welcoming baby Brooklyn into the world brings the kid count up of this family up to four!

 That’s right, FOUR kids!

 Travelling with a newborn, I was on the hunt for the perfect Baby on Board bumper sticker for the back of my SUV.
 Unable to find something I liked, I decided to make a vinyl car decal with the Cricut Maker!

 A while ago, I purchased a paint-your-own doormat with the same message from a school fundraiser.
 Unfortunately, my preggo brain double-booked myself and couldn’t attend.
 I’ve been wanting to put this oh-so-relevant message on something, and really, no better canvas than my vehicle!

 Get to know the Cricut Maker

 This was my first ever project with the Cricut Maker, and it certainly won’t be my last!

 I’ve coveted a Cricut machine ever since they first came out, but when the time finally arrived to get my very own I struggled with deciding between the Cricut Explore Air 2 and the Cricut Maker.

 Both machines are amazing, but ultimately the Maker won me over as it can do everything the Explore Air 2 can, and then some!
 The Maker gives the freedom to make virtually any DIY project imaginable, from 3D art to home decor, jewelry, iron-on, vinyl, paper projects and so much more.

 The Maker cuts 300+ materials, from the most delicate paper and fabric to the tough stuff like matboard, leather, and basswood.